Liancourt Rocks: Sovereignty dispute

-Other key points of the dispute involve the legal basis that Japan used to claim the islands in 1905, and the legal basis of South Korea's claim on the islands in 1952.

-North Korea and South Korea each agree that the islands are its territory and reject Japan's claim.
+North Korea also regards the islands as Korean, and as it claims the entirety of Korea, North Korea claims the islands as its own and contests Japan's claim to the islands alongside South Korea.

 Natural Monument of South Korea

-The Liancourt Rocks were designated as a breeding ground for sea swallows, blackbirds, and black-tailed gulls as Natural Monument #336 of South Korea on November 29, 1982.
+The Liancourt Rocks were designated as a breeding ground for band-rumped storm petrels, streaked shearwaters, and black-tailed gulls as Natural Monument #336 of South Korea on November 29, 1982.